What is the minimum money I need to start stock trading in India?

 I want to invest in stock market, but I don’t have much money.
 Is there any any minimum number of stocks that I must buy?

-The general answer for all these questions is ‘there is no minimum money required to start investing in stock market in India’.
+The general answer to all these questions is ‘there is no minimum money required to start investing in the stock market in India’.

 Here I am presenting a list of 10 big companies whose stock prices are less than Rs 100.